lgsvl/simulator/Docs/docs/api-example-descriptions.md

-# Python API Example Script Descriptions
+# Python API Use Case Examples

 The LGSVL Simulator teams has created sample Python scripts that use the LGSVL Simulator Python API to test specific scenarios or perform certain tasks.
 These example scripts can be found on our Github [here](https://github.com/lgsvl/simulator/tree/master/Api/examples).